Update 2018: This post had been update to reflect the latest luxury vinyl plank reviews including pros & cons

 US based flooring company Harbinger has mostly been recognized for commercial flooring, but their LVT products are equally usable in residential contexts too.
 They have three ranges of LVT – the Contract, Signature and Craftsman series – all of which feature intricately rendered wood and stone designs.
 The Signature series is particularly impressive to my mind, with a focus on grey toned woods that are very much on trend at the moment – the Heritage Wrought Iron wood plank tile is truly lovely and the fabric-like Grasscloth tiles in four different color ways offer a different and refined textured look.
 No pricing details at this time.

 As you would expect, flooring maestros Armstrong have got one of the most extensive ranges of LVT product ranges currently available anywhere, with 181 different tiles to choose from!
-Their ranges include all kinds of looks, from distressed wood to overall graphic patterns, but their specialty is stone effect luxury vinyl tile.
+Their ranges include all kinds of looks, from distressed wood to overall graphic patterns, but their speciality is stone effect luxury vinyl tile.
 Their limestone enriched process give a high quality result ensuring that “each floor tile faithfully captures the authentic look of natural stone” and, to whet your appetite, the design idea images on their website are the ultimate inspirational eye-candy, as illustrated below with their gorgeous Classico Travertine tile in Sandstone/Blue.
 Average prices are between $5 and $7 per square foot.
 We also like their Luxe plank range, you can read our review here.

 Adura, Mannington’s residential LVT range, boasts a comprehensive 116 different tile looks including stone, wood and graphic designs.
 The stone tiles can be used with or without grout, and to this end Mannington have their own Adura grout which is highly recommended.